 The Programme starts at 10am on Wednesday 25 July 2018 and finishes at 4pm on Thursday 26 July 2018.

 The Transition to University Programme will give you an opportunity to experience university life on campus.

 This event will assist you to develop your independent living skills so you feel prepared to move away from home.
 The Bristol Autism Spectrum Service (BASS) are delivering specialist workshops on managing the transition to university.
 You’ll also be able to find out about services at the University including Student Support, the Peer Mentor scheme and Accommodation.

 Activities will include

-- Social activities, such as film and board games;
+- Social activities, such as a film and board games

 If you’ve spoken to a member of the team before, do contact them directly.
 We're open all year round, including vacation periods, so someone will always be here to answer any questions/listen to your queries and help you.

 - We’ll be sending out invitations by email and post in June 2018 with booking details

 - We can offer this event to a maximum of 20 applicants.
 Bookings will be taken on a first come basis, so please book early to reserve your place